-Collectively, this information presents the net position and summarizes the changes in net position of the Plan as of December 31, 2018.
+Collectively, this information presents the net position and summarizes the changes in net position of the Plan as of December 31, 2019.
 The information available in each of these sections is briefly summarized below.

 - Fund Financial Statements.
 The financial statements presented include Fiduciary Fund statements.
 Fiduciary Fund statements represent the financial position and activities of the Pension Trust Fund.
-A Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position are presented for the Pension Trust Fund as of December 31, 2018 and for the year then ended.
+A Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position are presented for the Pension Trust Fund as of December 31, 2019 and for the year then ended.
 These financial statements reflect the resources available to pay benefits to retirees and other beneficiaries. - Notes to Financial Statements.
 The financial statement notes provide additional information that is essential to a full understanding of the data provided in the fund financial statements.
-Information available in the notes to the financial statements is described below: - o Note 1 provides a general description of the Plan, including membership and benefit provisions, as well as a description of its reporting entity. - o Note 2 provides a summary of significant accounting policies, including the basis of presentation and accounting and explanations of investment fair value estimates. - o Note 3 provides a general description of the contributions, including the funding policy. - o Note 4 provides information on the Plan's investment portfolio and established investment policy.
-Also included is information pertaining to the investment credit risk of the portfolio, concentrations, and rate of return. - o Note 5 provides the components of the net pension liability of the employer, and summarizes the actuarial assumptions and discount rate used. - Note 6 explains that the Plan and related trust are designed in accordance with applicable sections of the Internal Revenue Code. - o Note 7 explains that the Plan is exposed to various investment risks. - o Note 8 provides a description of the required supplementary information. - O Note 9 explains that the Plan has evaluated subsequent events through the date on which the financial statements were available to be issued. - Required Supplementary Schedules.
-The required supplementary information includes schedules and related notes concerning the annual fluctuations in the net pension liability of the Plan, employer contributions required of the City to the Plan and investment return on plan assets.
+Information available in the notes to the financial statements is described below: - o Note 1 provides a general description of the Plan, including membership and benefit provisions, as well as a description of its reporting entity. - o Note 2 provides a summary of significant accounting policies, including the basis of presentation and accounting and explanations of investment fair value estimates. - o Note 3 provides a general description of the contributions. - o Note 4 provides information on the Plan's investment portfolio, including information pertaining to the investment policy, and rate of return of the portfolio. - o Note 5 provides the components of the net pension liability of the employer, and summarizes the actuarial assumptions and discount rate used. - Note 6 explains that the Plan and related trust are designed in accordance with applicable sections of the Internal Revenue Code. - o Note 7 explains that the Plan is exposed to various investment risks. - o Note 8 provides a description of the required supplementary information. - O Note 9 explains that the Plan has evaluated subsequent events through the date on which the financial statements were available to be issued. - Required Supplementary Schedules.
+The required supplementary information includes schedules and related notes concerning the annual fluctuations in the net pension liability of the Plan, employer contributions required of the City of Tyler to the Plan and investment return on plan assets.
 Also included are certain actuarial assumptions that have an effect on the net pension liability and required contributions.

-TYLER FIREFIGHTERS' RELIEF AND RETIREMENT FUND MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) DECEMBER 31, 2018
+TYLER FIREFIGHTERS' RELIEF AND RETIREMENT FUND MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED DECEMBER 31, 2019